sundeepbassi/The-Wellbeing-Retreat/README.md

  [Henriqueperoni CI-MS3-Books-World](https://github.com/Henriqueperoni/CI-MS3-Books-World/blob/master/README.md#2-scope)

 Setting up the gallery html and adding the correct code was shown in the love running video from the Code Institute.
 I had problems getting the gallery nav bar to work and I was shown by tutor support how to link it back up to the index.html to get the nav bar to work, I also did a validator check and it worked.

-Tutor support guided me with how to use dev tools to find problems with why my meditation section was not being responsive.
-I had to put the margin right to 0 for it to fit on mobile devices.

-I used the display none for the videos in mobile devices as they were misaligning.
-I worked this out for myself.

-I created a media screen max width 400px as the sign up box was misaligning to the top for the mobile devices.

  ### Content